Best Buddies International

 Best Buddies International is an American nonprofit 501(c)(3) organization.
 It consists of volunteers that create opportunities for people with intellectual and developmental disabilities (IDD).
-The program's main purpose is to allow volunteers to be paired up with a buddy with an intellectual and developmental disability and provide them with a friend or a mentor.
+The program's main purpose is to pair volunteers with a buddy who has an intellectual and developmental disability and provide them with a friend or a mentor.
 Best Buddies is the world's largest organization dedicated to ending the social, physical and economic isolation of the 200 million people with IDD.
 It is an international movement that has spread to over 54 countries worldwide.

-Founded in 1989 by Anthony Kennedy Shriver, Best Buddies is an international organization that has grown from one original chapter to more than 1,500 college, high school and middle school campuses across the United States and internationally.
+Founded in 1989 by Anthony Kennedy Shriver, Best Buddies is an international organization with more than 1,500 college, high school and middle school campuses across the United States and internationally.
 The Georgetown University Chapter of Best Buddies is the biggest in the Washington, D.C., area and is also the birthplace of the organization.

 Programs

 Best Buddies has eight formal programs – Best Buddies Middle Schools, High Schools, Colleges, Promoters, Citizens, Ambassadors, Jobs, and e-buddies.

 These programs offer participants with intellectual and developmental disabilities opportunities to learn social skills and job training to be more included in society and to work on being independent.
 In addition, individuals are able to create true friendships with the people around them and have a sense of inclusion.